xaviermignot/xaviermignot.github.io/_drafts/terraform-vs-bicep.md

 But once familiar with the state you'll become confident in dealing these and you'll appreciate the features it brings.
 Of course in Bicep, there is no state, we can say that the infrastructure is the sate, which is simpler to handle at first but you will see in the rest of this post the features you might miss.

+> The state is not an easy topic, to better understand it I recommend reading [this page](https://developer.hashicorp.com/terraform/language/state) from the official documentation and also [this one](https://developer.hashicorp.com/terraform/language/state/purpose) who explains why it is required
+{: .prompt-tip }

 ### What does it change ?
 Let's add some details on what the state brings in terms of features and potential problems.